ryan-endacott/twitter-interest-map/README.md

 An Atlas of the World's Interests
 ====================

-Warning:  In progress and pretty hacky code.
+Disclaimer:  In progress and pretty hacky code.